Landing Vehicle, Tracked: Other operators

 At the end of the war, the oldest LVT versions were disposed as surplus and sold to other countries.
 Only LVT-3 and LVT(A)-5s remained in operational use in the US armed forces.
-In 1947 a dozen Buffalo LTV's were being used by the British Army who were working to fix a breach in the flood defences at Crowland in Lincolnshire fens following the terrible winter that year.
-Five LTV's were swept away and lost in flood waters.
-On 29 April 2021 one of the missing units was excavated from 30 feet below the surface after being located in an English field.
+In 1947 a dozen Buffalo LVTs were used by the British Army to fix a breach in the flood defenses at Crowland in Lincolnshire fens following the terrible winter that year.
+Five LVTs were swept away and lost in flood waters.
+On 29 April 2021 one of the missing vehicles was excavated from 30 feet below the surface after being located in an English field.
 (See also #Preservation.)
-During Operation Highjump, the United States Navy Antarctic Developments Program from 1946 to 1947, LVT-3's and LVT-4's were tested in Antarctic conditions.
+During Operation Highjump, the United States Navy Antarctic Developments Program from 1946 to 1947, LVT-3s and LVT-4s were tested in Antarctic conditions.

 Modern descendants

-In the 1950s, LVTs still in service were replaced by the LVTP-5 family of vehicles, which in turn were followed by the LVT-7 family, eventually redesignated Amphibious Assault Vehicle (AAV).
+In the 1950s, LVTs still in service were replaced by the LVTP-5 family of vehicles (which prevailed in a competition over the LVT-6, a navalized M59); the LVTP-5 in turn were followed by the LVT-7 family, eventually redesignated Amphibious Assault Vehicle (AAV).
 The AAV is manufactured by BAE Systems Land and Armaments, which is the successor company to FMC.

 In 1958, the US Navy tested the largest LVT ever produced, the LVT(U)X2 Goliath produced by Pacific Car and Foundry.
 The Goliath was large enough to transport any load the conventional Landing Craft Utility could carry, including a 60-ton main battle tank, from a landing dock ship to shore and across beach barriers.
 Only one Goliath was built and it never became operational.

 Currently, many of the world's militaries employ more modern versions of the amtrack.
 One of the latest is the now cancelled United States Marine Corps Expeditionary Fighting Vehicle, that was slated to begin replacing the AAV in 2015 but was cancelled in 2011 after going significantly over budget.